joejknowles/CV/README.md

 #### Javascript

 Solid javascript skills with the ability to pick-up new technologies quickly, gaining effective familiarity with various frameworks such as Node.js, Angular and express.js in less than a week.

+#### Git

+- Every project has been version controlled using git.
+- Github used to back up projects and for collaboration.

 ## Education